SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 We will perform a transcriptome-based mapping and estimates of transcript levels using Kallisto, and a differential analysis using EdgeR.
 * Connect to [Galaxy South Green](http://galaxy.southgreen.fr/galaxy/)
-* Create a new history and import RNASeq samples datasets (paired-end fastq files) from Data library  - `head`
+* Create a new history and import RNASeq samples datasets (paired-end fastq files) from Data library `Galaxy_trainings_2015 => RNASeq_DE`
 * Check these 8 files and create a collection of dataset pairs - `Build a list of dataset pairs` Associate files by pairs and give a name to your collection
 * Upload the Chr1 of rice transcriptome (cDNA) to be used as reference  - `http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/chr01.dir/Chr1.cdna`
 * Run the kallisto program by providing Chr1 as transcriptome reference - `kallisto quant`
 * Convert kallisto outputs (collection of count files) into one single file taht can be used as input for EdgeR - `kallisto2EdgeRInput`
 * Run the EdgeR program for differential analysis - `edger`
-* Run the DESeq2 program for differential analysis - `DESEq2`
+* Create individual input files for DESeq for each sample.
+Run the DESeq2 program for differential analysis - `DESeq2`

 -----------------------

 <a name="practice-2"></a>
 ### Practice 2 : Mapping against annotated genome reference with TopHat in TOGGLe
 Practice2 will be performed with the TOGGLe workflow management system.
+* TopHat + cufflinks + cuffmerge + cuffdiff ...
 * Is there any new gene (not defined in GFF annotation) that shows significant differential expression?

 -----------------------